Scaling Achievable Rates in SIM-aided MIMO Systems with Metasurface Layers: A Hybrid Optimization Framework: INTRODUCTION

 In this work, we aim to further explore the AR of SIM-aided HMIMO systems by jointly optimizing the SIM phase shifts and power allocation.
 To this end, we formulate two optimization problems: the RMax problem, which focuses on directly maximizing the AR, and the IMin problem, which aims to minimize inter-stream interference.
 To solve the RMax problem, we employ a Riemannian manifold optimization (RMO) method for phase shift optimization and the weighted minimum mean square error (WMMSE) method to optimize power allocation in the alternating optimization (AO) manner.
-To solve the IMin problem, we derive a closed-form solution to iteratively optimize each meta-atom phase shift in the SIM layers with other fixed.
-A key benefit of the IMin formulation is its ability to significantly suppress inter-stream interference, especially when the number of SIM layers is high, thereby enabling the efficient application of the water-filling (WF) algorithm to find a near-optimal power allocation policy.
+The benefits of considering the IMin formulation are twofold.
+First, it leads to a low-complexity algorithm, where a closed-form solution can be derived to iteratively optimize each meta-atom phase shift in the SIM layers with others fixed.
+Second, it can significantly suppress inter-stream interference, especially when the number of SIM layers is high, thereby enabling the efficient application of the water-filling (WF) algorithm to find a near-optimal power allocation policy.

-Importantly, our formulations challenge the existing belief that the AR of SIM-aided HMIMO systems degrades when the number of SIM layers exceeds a certain point for a fixed SIM thickness, a conclusion reported in a few early studies \cite{an2023stacked,an2024stacked,papazafeiropoulos2024achievable,lin2024stacked}.
+Importantly, our formulations challenge the existing belief that the AR of SIM-aided HMIMO systems degrades when the number of SIM layers exceeds a certain point for a fixed SIM thickness, a conclusion reported in several early studies \cite{an2023stacked,an2024stacked,papazafeiropoulos2024achievable,lin2024stacked}.
 Through numerical experiments, we find that this degradation arises solely \emph{not} from the physical limitations of the SIMs but from the inefficacy of the iterative optimization methods used in these studies.
 Specifically, iterative methods, such as those proposed in \cite{an2023stacked} and \cite{papazafeiropoulos2024achievable}, are highly sensitive to the initial points and often converge to suboptimal solutions in large-scale non-convex problems, particularly when the number of SIM layers increases.
 In fact, we observe similar issues when applying the first algorithm to solve the RMax problem, where the obtained AR strongly depends on phase shift initialization.
-To address this critical problem, we propose a hybrid approach that employs the IMin solution to initialize the phase shifts for the RMO method in the first algorithm, leading to significantly improved AR performance across the entire range of metasurface layers.
+To address this critical problem, we propose a hybrid optimization framework that employs the IMin solution to initialize the phase shifts for the RMO method in the first algorithm, leading to significantly improved AR performance across the entire range of metasurface layers.